dijahdeen/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+#sessions are used for secure and persistent authentication.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+#bcrypt uses a modified key setup algorithm, which makes the password stronger to combat brute force attacks.

 - [ ] What does bcrypt do to slow down attackers?

+#it makes it harder for attackers to reverse hashes.

 - [ ] What are the three parts of the JSON Web Token?

+#header, payload and the signature are the three parts of the JSON Web Token.

 ## Minimum Viable Product